Spicy Squash

 The heart of the dish lies in the aromatic spice blend that brings the Indian flavors to life.
 In a small bowl, combine shredded ginger, coriander powder, funnel, red chili powder, paprika, turmeric, and water to create a flavorful paste.
 This amalgamation of spices forms the base, infusing the squash with a medley of tastes that are quintessentially Indian.

-As the pan sizzles with anticipation, heat oil to the right temperature.
+As the pan sizzles with anticipation, heat the oil to the right temperature.
 A simple test with cumin seeds determines the readiness of the oil; a crackling cumin seed indicates the perfect moment.
 Add cumin seeds, asafetida, fenugreek seeds, and red chilies to the hot oil.
 The ensuing aroma is a testament to the robust flavors that will unfold.

 The spice paste takes center stage as it sizzles in the pan.
 Stir-fry for a minute until the spices release their essence into the oil, creating a tantalizing blend.
 Now, it’s time for the star of the show – the cubed squash, along with the reserved squash peels.
 Sprinkle salt, add water, and cover the pan, allowing the vegetables to simmer and tenderize.
 The squash transforms into a semi-mushy consistency, absorbing the myriad spices infused in the dish.